ritiwij/Video-Chatting/README.md

 ## Features Available
 - Authentication of users using emailId and password.
+- Catch errors in login like empty field,network error,password invalid etc,email used by another user.
 - Users can set their display name for the video and chat meet.
 - Persistence of login state till 5 days using session cookies.
 - A chat room having a uniqueId using uuid.